-The Company commenced drilling again in September 2020 with the objective being to upgrade current mineral resource estimates and continue the expansion and exploration of mineralization across the Troilus property, following the discovery of the Southwest zone in early 2020.
+The Company recommenced drilling in September 2020 after initial pandemic lockdowns with the objective being to upgrade inferred mineral resources to indicated resources, and continue the expansion and exploration of mineralization across the Troilus property, especially at the Southwest Zone following its discovery in early 2020.
 Drilling included exploration holes in the Southwest Zone, and infill and geotechnical drilling in both the J Zone and Z87 Zone.

-Results from the J Zone have expanded the footprint of the new western extension by 150 metres to the northeast.
+Results from the J Zone expanded the footprint of the new western extension by 150 metres to the northeast.
 The strike length of this new mineralized zone has grown to 850 metres.
 A newly identified parallel zone in the hanging wall demonstrates mineral continuity parallel to the main ore body.
 Several step-out holes extended down dip mineralization below the pit shell proposed in the PEA maintaining consistent grades and thicknesses.